How much do Instagram ads cost?

 Facebook and Instagram are both owned by Meta, which is why users can create Instagram ads using Facebook Ads Manager.

-To do this, simply log into your Facebook business account, and navigate to the Ads Manager.
+To do this, simply log in to your Facebook business account, and navigate to the Ads Manager.
 From here, you can produce an Instagram ad from scratch by selecting the ‘Create Ad’ button, which will ask you to set the parameters of your campaign.

 Choose your objectives, name your campaign and define your target audience before selecting your placements, which will be Instagram ads in the news feed.